tcinbis/munkipromoter/README.md

 Its dependencies can be installed by running `pip install -r requirements.txt`.
 Once the prerequisites are satisfied we can begin to add all necessary configuration values.The configuration is loaded and managed by the `config.py` module.
-It tries to load all values from the local environment.
+It tries to load all values from the local environment or configuration file.
 This offers the advantage to simply deploy and manage a machine with a configuration management tool such as [Ansible](https://github.com/ansible/ansible).